richardvenneman/appsignal-docs/source/getting-started/your-user-account.html.md

 ## [Sign up](#log_in)
-When you are invited to an existing account or sign up, you can choose to sign up using Github or use an email / password combination.
+When you are invited to an existing account or sign up, you can choose to sign up using GitHub or use an email / password combination.

 ## [Change personal settings](#change_your_personal_settings)
 Once you're logged in you can navigate to your settings page by using